mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 be downloaded to library terminals or portable readers.
 Access to a portable reader is a minor perk for trusted prisoners.
-CARL's library is mostly official Imperium publications, old novels, technical manuals for the Vocational Rehabilitation courses, very, very out- of-date JTAS issues, and a random selection of other books.
+CARL's library is mostly official Imperium publications, old novels, technical manuals for the Vocational Rehabilitation courses, very, very out-of-date JTAS issues, and a random selection of other books.
 More recent publications and news are occasionally brought in from Circle City.